durgaprasad51/python_for_devops/Day-01/README.md

 # Linux is essential for DevOps.
-Most of the tools runs on Linux only.